Wilco: Down with Wilco, A Ghost Is Born, and Kicking Television (2003–2005)

 Leroy Bach left the band immediately after the album's completion to join a music theatre operation in Chicago.
 Like Yankee Hotel Foxtrot, Wilco streamed the album online before its commercial release.
 Instead of using their own web page, the band streamed it in MPEG-4 form on Apple's website.
-Wilco sought to substantially change their lineup after Bach's departure, and added Pat Sansone of The Autumn Defense, and avant-garde guitarist Nels Cline to the lineup.
-Just as the band was about to tour to promote the album, Tweedy checked himself into a rehabilitation clinic in Chicago for an addiction to opioids.
+Wilco decided to substantially change their lineup after Bach's departure adding Pat Sansone of The Autumn Defense, and avant-garde guitarist Nels Cline to the lineup.Kot 2004. p.
+243 Just as the band was about to tour to promote the album, Tweedy checked himself into a rehabilitation clinic in Chicago for an addiction to opioids.
 As a result, tour plans for Europe were canceled, and the release date for the album was set back several weeks.
 A Ghost Is Born was released on June 22, 2004, and became Wilco's first top ten album in the U.S. The album earned Wilco Grammy Awards for Best Alternative Music Album and Best Recording Package in 2005.
 It also placed thirteenth on 2004's Pazz & Jop Critics Poll.

 In 2004, the band released The Wilco Book, a picture book detailing the creation of A Ghost Is Born.
 The book also contains writings and drawings from band members, as well as a CD with demos from the A Ghost Is Born recording sessions.
 Also that year, Chicago Tribune music critic Greg Kot released a biography of the band entitled Wilco: Learning How to Die.
 The new six-piece Wilco lineup, which has remained intact ever since, debuted on Kicking Television: Live in Chicago, a two disc live album recorded at The Vic Theater in Chicago.
 Released on November 15, 2005, the album received high accolades from Spin, Billboard, and Entertainment Weekly.
-As of 2007, it has sold over 114,000 copies.
+As of 2007 it has sold over 114,000 copies.